toby4all/Algorithm-test/README.md

 Usage
 The program can be run in any Python environment without the need for additional modules.
-Simply copy the provided code and execute it in a Python environment to identify countries on a given map.

 ## Test2 : Car Parking Roof Function
 Overview:
 The carParkingRoof function is designed to solve the "Parking Dilemma" problem.
 This problem arises in a scenario where there are multiple cars parked in a straight-line parking lot, with a parking spot for every meter.
 The goal is to cover at least a specified number of cars with a roof and determine the minimum length of the roof required to achieve this.

 Functionality:
 The function takes two parameters:

 cars: A list representing the positions of parked cars in the parking lot.
 k: An integer indicating the minimum number of cars that must be covered by the roof.
 The function iterates through the sorted list of parking spots, calculating the length of the roof required to cover k consecutive cars starting from each spot.
 It then returns the minimum length among all these calculations.

 Constraints:
 The function adheres to the following constraints: